webresto/docs/content/en/docs/graphql/authorization.md

 > ⚠️ After login you receive JWT in action (login)

-> ⚠️ By default setting `SET_LAST_OTP_AS_PASSWORD = true` it means what last OTP was setting as password, but you can get OTP in any time
+> ⚠️ By default setting `passwordPolicy = from_otp` it means what last OTP was setting as password, but you can get OTP in any time